 This is a group founded by passionate practitioners for passionate practitioners, and not a revenue-generating organization.

-The Coalition is our base network.
-It is a purposefully built, free community that is open to all agile practitioners of all experience levels.
-It is a safe place to ask questions, collaborate, grow and network with other agile practitioners around the globe.
+Our network is a purposefully built, free community that is open to all agile practitioners of all experience levels.
+Leveraging a discord server, it is a safe place to ask questions, collaborate, grow and network with other agile practitioners around the globe.

 Our blog is a curated content that is meant to provide various views into interesting areas of lean and agile concepts.
 Members are encouraged to contribute content for review to be published on our blog.